Celebrate Dad with 20% Off IV Therapy

-A century of clinical research has shown that the combination of oxygen and pressure:
+A century of clinical research has shown oxygen under pressure:

-• Increase levels of oxygen in your blood plasma, accelerating our natural ability to heal
+• Increases oxygen in plasma accelerating our natural ability to heal

 • Regulates 8,101 of approximately 20,000 total genes